 American history has many dark corners.
 Some of those corners have in recent years been well explored in literature, theatre and film, while some of the corners remain relatively unexplored.
 One of the less explored regions of the American saga is the early history of the Chinese in America.
 Of all the immigrant groups who came to American voluntarily, the Chinese were the only group that actually saw laws passed severely restricting their immigration, beginning with the notorious Chinese Exclusion Act of 1882.

-Enter Chinese-American playwright Lloyd Suh.
+Enter Korean American playwright Lloyd Suh.
 Rather than focusing on the period of exclusion, Lloyd Suh set his sights on the earliest days of Chinese immigration to the United States.
 In fact, the central character of his play The Chinese Lady is Afong Moy, generally regarded as the first Chinese female to immigrate to America.

 Afong Moy didn’t exactly set out from China in search of her patch of the American Dream.
 In fact, as she herself tells the tale in this play, she was sold by her parents to a pair of American merchants specializing in Chinese imports.
 (Though it would be more accurate to say she was “rented out” by her parents.
 She was supposed to return to China two years later.)
 The merchants saw in this charming young lady an opportunity to boost sales of their Chinese products by turning her into a live, walking-and-talking exhibition.
 Afong Moy was soon appearing at various venues in New York, usually as an exhibition in a “museum” of oddities, joining the ranks of bearded ladies, human beanpoles, ventriloquists, and contortionists.